 There are multiple pay structures within the Postal Service.
-Each bargaining unit has its own pay schedule structure, as well as administrative rules for personnel action processing.
+Each bargaining unit has its own pay schedule as well as administrative rules for personnel action processing.
 There is also a separate pay schedule, as well as administrative rules, for non-bargaining employees including postmasters, supervisors and managers.
-Executives and officers have their own pay schedule and rules, which includes a general pay cap of the Executive Level I rate and a cap on total compensation, including bonuses, of the Vice President’s salary; that limit can be exceeded for small numbers of executives whose skills are deemed critical.
+Executives and officers have their own pay schedule and rules which include a general pay cap of the Executive Level I rate and a cap on total compensation, including bonuses, of the Vice President’s salary; that limit can be exceeded for small numbers of executives whose skills are deemed critical.
 Also, there are a variety of on-call, temporary and leave replacement employees (considered non-career employees) who have multiple ranges of hourly pay rates, depending on their occupation.

-Pay schedules that cover bargaining unit employees typically have up to 18 pay grades.
 Typical occupations, or “crafts,” include city carriers, rural carriers, mail handlers, clerks, maintenance employees, custodians, computer programmers and payroll specialists.
 The pay schedule that covers postmasters, supervisors and staff managers is called the Executive and Administrative Schedule (EAS), which has 26 pay grades.
 Attorneys have a pay schedule with a single pay grade.
 The pay schedule for executives and officers has two pay grades.

 The pay period for all employees begins on a Saturday and covers a two-week period ending on a Friday.
 Employees are paid every two weeks, generally 26 times each year.